My Quiet Kitchen

 Instructions

-• About 1 hour before you plan to cook, remove bottle of JUST Egg from the refrigerator to warm up.
+• About 1 hour before you plan to cook, remove the carton of JUST Egg from the refrigerator to warm up.
 If using frozen corn, place in a bowl to thaw.

 • Preheat oven to 350 degrees F, and oil a 9-inch (2 quart) square baking dish.

-• In a small bowl stir together the flour, sugar, baking powder, and salt.
+• In a small bowl whisk together the flour, sugar, baking powder, and salt.

-• Add 3 cups corn to the prepared baking dish, and pour the batter over top.
-Use a spoon to ensure corn is evenly dispersed around dish.
-If desired, sprinkle remaining ½ cup corn on top.
+• Pour into the prepared dish, and use a spoon to make sure the corn is evenly dispersed.
+If desired, sprinkle the remaining ½ cup corn on top.
 Bake uncovered for 50 to 55 minutes or until set in the center and golden on top.
+Serve warm.

 Notes

-If you don't have a kitchen scale, measure the flour by whisking it first.
-Then spoon it into a measuring cup and level off the top.
+Measuring Flour: If you don't have a kitchen scale, measure the flour by first whisking it, then spoon it into a measuring cup and level off the top.

-Store leftover corn pudding in an airtight container in the refrigerator for up to 4 days.
+Storing and Reheating: Store leftover corn pudding in an airtight container in the refrigerator for up to 4 days.
 Reheat individual servings briefly in the microwave.
-You can also reheat in a 325 degree oven.
+You can also reheat in a 325°F oven.
 Cover the baking dish with foil, and bake until warmed through.
+I haven't tried freezing the leftovers.

 Estimated Nutrition (per serving)